bytemunch/bytemunch.dev/src/blog/dodgey-ball-3.md

 ![new buttons: setup screen](/blog/dodgey-ball/img/newbuttons-matchsetup.png)

-This'll do for now, the colours aren't going to be finalized until I've decided on the game's whole artstyle, but these will do as a stand-in while I work on some other features.
+This'll do for now, the colours aren't going to be finalized until I've decided on the game's whole art style, but these will do as a stand-in while I work on some other features.

 ![new buttons: controller setup](/blog/dodgey-ball/img/newbuttons-controllersetup.png)